pmachata/dwgrep/doc/syntax.rst

-whole form into a function that pops as many arguments as there are identifiers in the binding block, and binds them to these identifiers such that the rightmost one gets the value on TOS and then progressively lefter ID's get progressively deeper stack values.
+whole form into a function that pops as many arguments as there are identifiers in the binding block, and binds them to these identifiers such that the rightmost one gets the value on TOS and then progressively lefter *ID*'s get progressively deeper stack values.
 The expression is then evaluated as usual, except one can use the bound names.

 Sometimes it's useful to enclose the whole expression into a scope and pop and bound the initial Dwarf value::